shahriarms/demo/README.md

 ### Step 2: Set Up the Database (First-Time Only)

 After the command in Step 1 is finished, run this second command in the same terminal.
-This will create the necessary tables inside your running database.
+This will create all the necessary tables (products, invoices, buyers, expenses, etc.) inside your running database.

 ```bash
 npm run db:setup